saichandglobal/ssss/.gitlab/issue_templates/imoc_onboarding.md

    * [Workbook examples of incident response](https://sre.google/workbook/incident-response/)
    * [Incident Review](https://sre.google/sre-book/postmortem-culture/) and [Learning from Failure](https://sre.google/workbook/postmortem-culture/)
   c.
 [Being Oncall examples](https://sre.google/workbook/on-call/)
+4. The [IMOC Checklist](https://gitlab.com/gitlab-com/runbooks/-/blob/master/incidents/general_incidents.md#imoc-checklist) in our runbooks.

 ## Getting going as an IMOC
 After the reading and video above, you should start shadowing existing IMOCs.

 Things you will need:
-1. An account on GitLab's PagerDuty account (via access Request)
+1. An account on GitLab's PagerDuty account (via Access Request)
 2. The PagerDuty App on your phone
 3. Join the following channels on slack: #incident-management, #production, #feed_alerts-general, #abuse, #dev-escalation
 4. Make sure you can login to the [dashboards site](https://dashboards.gitlab.net/d/RZmbBr7mk/gitlab-triage)